oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/03-initialize-environment/03-initialize-environment.md

     ![This image shows the status of the APEX/ORDS Landing page post successful login](./images/apex_login_internal_success.png "APEX/ORDS Landing page post successful login")

-    If successful, the page above is displayed and as a result, your environment is now ready.
+    If successful, the page above is displayed and as a result, your WCC instance is now ready.

 You may now **proceed to the next lab**.